QueenSuzie/sa2-hunting-teacher/README.md

 ### Dependencies

 * Windows
-  * Linux running Wine should also work
+  * Linux running Wine should also work but this tool is not designed for or tested under linux.
 * [Sonic Adventure 2 - Steam Version](https://store.steampowered.com/app/213610/Sonic_Adventure_2/)
   * There are minor differences between the different platform releases but in general learning the pieces on 1 is enough to know them on all
   * That said, this tool is intended for the Steam version, and requires the steam version of the game to be running alongside on the same machine.